Horseland (TV series): Puma

 Puma is a buckskin splashed white mustang stallion staying at Horseland to be tamed by Will.
 His mane and tail are black with white stripes.
 His only appearance is in the episode "Wild Horses".
-He tells Aztec about what it is like living in the wild, which prompts Aztec to run away.
-Puma, however, liked the wonderful treatment he was given at Horseland.
+He tells Aztec about what it is like living in the wild, which prompts Aztec to run away, but Puma liked the wonderful treatment he was given at Horseland.
 It is mentioned that he likes oats, which is shown in the same episode.

 Wild Horses

 These horses are met by Aztec when he runs away from Horseland.
-The two identified by name are Chaco, a black mustang stallion who doesn't want Aztec on their territory, and Mesa, a cream colt that befriends Aztec.
+The two identified by name are Chaco, a black mustang stallion who does not want Aztec on their territory, and Mesa, a cream colt that befriends Aztec.
 Other horses in the herd are a pair of bays, Mesa's cream mother, and a brown paint female.
 They all have plain manes and tails.

 River

 River is a well-known racehorse stallion that comes to Horseland to recuperate from a leg injury.
 He is steel grey with a white mane and tail, and has desaturated blue highlights.
-His only appearance is "A Horse Named River", during which it is revealed that he's become a polite, but elderly and unenthusiastic horse, nothing like the speedy youthful stallion Chili's been a fan of his whole life.
+His only appearance is "A Horse Named River", during which it is revealed that he has become a polite, but elderly and unenthusiastic horse, nothing like the speedy youthful stallion Chili who has been a fan of his whole life.
 He was younger and belonged to an unnamed girl in flashbacks.
 He is voiced by Peter Elliott.